Emperor Sushun: Traditional narrative

 Sushun's contemporary title would not have been tennō, as most historians believe this title was not introduced until the reigns of Emperor Tenmu and Empress Jitō.
 Rather, it was presumably Sumeramikoto or Amenoshita Shiroshimesu Ōkimi (治天下大王), meaning "the great king who rules all under heaven".
 Alternatively, Sushun might have been referred to as ヤマト大王/大君 or the "Great King of Yamato".

 He came to the throne with the support of the Soga clan and Empress Suiko, his half sister and the widow of Emperor Bidatsu.
 Initially, the Mononobe clan, a rival clan of the Sogas, allied with Prince Anahobe, another son of Kimmei, and attempted to have him installed as Emperor.
 At the Battle of Shigisan, Soga no Umako, who succeeded his father as Ōomi of the Soga clan, eventually killed Mononobe no Moriya, the head of the Mononobe clan, which led to its decline.
 Umako then installed Emperor Sushun on the throne.

 As time went on, Sushun eventually became resentful of Umako's power, and wanted him deposed.
 It is said that one day, he killed a wild boar and stated, "As I have slain this boar, so would I slay the one I despise".
-This angered Soga no Umako and, perhaps out of fear of being struck first, Umako hired to assassinate Sushun in 592.
+This angered Soga no Umako and, perhaps out of fear of being struck first, Umako hired Yamatonoaya no Koma to assassinate Sushun in 592.

 Emperor Sushun's reign lasted for five years before his death at the age of 72.

 The actual site of Sushun's grave is known.
 The Emperor is traditionally venerated at a memorial Shinto shrine (misasagi) at Nara.

 The Imperial Household Agency designates this location as Yōmei's mausoleum.
 It is formally named Kurahashi no oka no e no misasagi.